dev-khedr/guardian/README.md

 # Laravel Authentication Package

-This package is a wrapper for `Laravel Sanctum` package. it offers a new concepts to control authentication such as:
+This package is a wrapper for [Laravel Sanctum](https://github.com/laravel/sanctum) package. it introduces new concepts to authentication flow such as:

 - [Authenticates](#authenticates)
 - [Authenticators](#authenticator)